ShreyaThapa/v2-ach-api-docs/source/includes/_beneficialOwners.md

 # Beneficial owners

-Verified Customers of type `business` are required to verify the identity of beneficial owners in addition to the controller of the business if they satisfy the following requirements:
+Verified Customers of type `business` are required to verify the identity of beneficial owners in addition to the controller of the business if they are one of the following business types:

-[bullet points here]
+* Corporation
+* LLC
+* Partnership

-For more information on creating and verifying beneficial owners, reference our [Business Customer verification](https://developers.dwolla.com/resources/business-customer-verification.html) resource article.
+For more information on how to add beneficial owners, or to see more information on whether your business type is exempt, check out our [beneficial owner developer resource article](https://developers.dwolla.com/resources/business-verified-customer/adding-beneficial-owners.html)

 ### Beneficial owners resource